Curio is an amazingly flexible digital notebook for storing and managing everything.

 Mini popovers and shortcuts for faster meta entry plus new modernized & scalable icons.

-More refined rendering of hierarchical lists.
+More refined rendering of hierarchical lists for a clean, polished look.

 Curio's super-fast method for constructing freeform idea graphs and flowcharts is now even better!